neoncortex/bashed/README.md

 # What it is:
 It is a collection of functions that wraps the ed functionalities, and manage the files and windows using tmux, and fzf.
 This allows files to be edited directly from the bash prompt.
 It offers features like versioning, content searching, syntax highlight, and others.

+It was written with GNU/Linux and GNU Coreutils in mind, to be used with these.
+Also, the ed version used was the GNU one.
+That said, it may happens it works with other versions of ed, in other systems, but its not garanteed.

 # How it works:
 It keeps state, the file opened, current line, and various others,  with shell variables, and files.
+The idea is to have a set of utilities that manipulate text as commands, pretty much like ed does, but instead of having a separated shell, like ed does, have it directly in bash.

+So, for example, instead of opening a file in ed, and typing a, followed by the text you want to add, and a single dot to end adding, you open a file using a command, eo, that will fill some variables, and alter some bash and tmux state, in a way that allows the file to be accessed as in a line text editor.

+From there, you can add text, using ea command, for example.
+The command arguments will be the text to be inserted.
+See the [how it works](#How-it-works:) section for an explanation of all commands available, and how to use them.

 # Dependencies:
 - ed;